Newly released individuals have numerous practical needs. Luckily, help is available from a number of sources.

-Allegheny County’s Department of Human Services Resource Guide offers a wealth of resources.
+Allegheny County’s Department of Human Services offers a wealth of resources.
 Please click the following link to review the complete list of resources it offers, as well as those offered by other local agencies.

 Prison Fellowship International has been involved in prison ministry around the world since 1976.
 For more information on their work and the resources they offer, visit their website.

 The Allegheny County Jail Collaborative, consisting of DHS, the Allegheny County Jail (ACJ), and the Allegheny County Health Department, was created in 2000 because county leadership observed that not enough was being done for previously incarcerated individuals to support their reentry into the community.